 5) We had difficulties getting the safe to work in our vacation rental.
 We had to contact the owner’s agent and set up a time the following day for her to come by to help us.
 Even after, we weren’t confident we would be able to open the safe after getting it to lock, so we just chose not to use it.
 In general, if something isn’t working in a vacation rental, it will take longer to get fixed than if you are in a hotel because there may not be maintenance on site.

 6) Most vacation rentals will not have fitness center access, so you may need to make other arrangements.
-While we were in St. Martin, we took long walks on the beach in the morning to make sure we got some exercise.
+While we were in St. Martin, we took long walks on the beach and did some hikes in the morning to make sure we got some exercise.

 7) We had a kitchen.
-Although, we didn’t really cook anything, it was nice to have a full size refrigerator to store our wine and cheese.
-We were also able to make ice and freeze water bottles which we took on our hike.
+Although we didn’t really cook anything, it was nice to have a full-size refrigerator to store our wine and cheese.
+Sometimes you will get lucky and have a vacation rental with an espresso machine so that you can make your own.
+We were also able to make ice and freeze water bottles which we took on our hike in St. Martin.

 I think vacation rentals are definitely a good option when traveling.
 Have you ever stayed in a vacation rental?
+Do you prefer vacation rentals or hotels?
 I would love to hear about your experience.

-- Create a table to compare different accommodation options and make the decision easier.
+- Create a table (or use our free example) to compare different accommodation options and make the decision easier.

 - It is important to keep in mind the differences in staying in a vacation rental versus staying in a hotel.
 As long as the differences will work with your plans, you can score a good deal and have a great vacation while staying in a rental – I know we did.

 Disclosure: This post is sponsored by Villsy.
 All opinions are my own.